Bienvenido to Singapore's best Spanish restaurants and bars with chic vibes and amazing bites.

 Sabio by the Sea, #01-02, Quayside Isle, Sentosa Cove, 31 Ocean Way, Singapore 098375

 The sister restaurant to My Little Spanish Place, this eatery is just as big on welcoming vibes and a homely atmosphere.
 Start your Spanish dining experience with tapas sides before moving on to paella, jamon and cheese.
-The meaty mains are just as fab – you can’t go wrong with an order of the grilled ribeye steak with red chimichurri sauce, served with a heap of fries.
+The meaty mains are just as fab – you can’t go wrong with an order of the grilled ribeye steak, Iberico pork or chicken skewers.

 My Little Tapas Bar, 14 Ann Siang Road, Singapore 069694

-Looking for authentic and affordable Spanish restaurants in Singapore?
+Looking for an authentic and affordable Spanish restaurant in Singapore?
 You’ve come to the right place.
 Tapas Club pays tribute to Spain with its bold decor and an ever-evolving menu that crafts recipes around fresh ingredients.
-From cold cuts and tapas on toast to Mediterranean salads and paellas, a visit here will fill you up satisfyingly.
-Psst: The garlic prawns with crispy breadsticks are a must-try!
+From cold cuts and hot tapas to Mediterranean salads and paellas, a visit here will fill you up satisfyingly.
+Psst: the garlic prawns with crispy breadsticks, squid ink paella and eggplant chips with honey are a must-try.